Why do we need carbon removal?

 The Intergovernmental Panel on Climate Change confirms that CCS in general and the "CO2 negative emissions" enabled by Bio-CCS in particular are crucial for reaching the 1.5-degree target set out in the Paris Agreement.
 In fact, most climate scenarios show that we’ll need to remove billions of metric tonnes of carbon dioxide annually, while also ramping up emissions reductions.

-Fortum's two CCS projects can reduce CO2 emissions by as much as 1.2 million tonnes each year, and approximately 1 million tonnes are from Bio-CCS – and thus carbon negative.
-But it doesn't stop there: The pioneering work done in these projects also lets the Nordic countries take a leading role in what will develop into a global industry.
+The pioneering work on CCS done in the Nordics also lets the Nordic countries take a leading role in what will develop into a global industry.
 We can provide the unique expertise the world will need for the carbon capture from industries, which will remain crucial in the future.
 Our waste treatment and heat production facilities are examples of such industries.
 The world will still need waste treatment and heat production in the future, and we must find ways of making these industries not only carbon neutral, but also carbon negative.